Store Creation

 }

-The above handler-code shows some typical pattern: We create the new store's state by analyzing first the "old" state with some information from the action and then decide whether the old state could remain or there must be some update also using some information from the action.
+The above handler-code shows a typical pattern: the new store's state is created by analyzing the "old" state first with information from the action, and then deciding to change the state or keep the old state.

 val addPerson: Handler<Person> = handle { persons, newPerson ->